ryantd42/NY-Legislative-Git/2023/S666C-2023/bill.md

   in  accordance  with  Senate Rule 6, sec.
-8 -- reported favorably from said committee and committed to the Committee on Finance --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+8 -- reported favorably from said committee and committed to the Committee on Finance --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee  --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the banking law and the civil practice law and rules, in relation to licensing consumer debt collectors

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 The  banking  law is amended by adding a new article 7 to read as follows:
   ARTICLE VII
   LICENSED CONSUMER DEBT COLLECTORS